ANSHIKA1806/ANSHIKA1806/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; Hello everyone,<br>
 Second year student, pursuing Bachelor of Technology in Computer Science.
-I do competitive coding and explore Data Science concepts.
+I do competitive programing and explore Data Science concepts.
 I enjoy collaborating with people on works of similar interest.

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine learning and Data Science.\
 ✍️ &nbsp;Apart from technical interests, I like photography, reading books and playing video games.\